-You've dialed in your trainer setup with precision - the perfect tire pressure, the ideal fan placement, even that fancy sweat guard.
+You've dialed in your trainer setup with precision—the perfect tire pressure, the ideal fan placement, even that fancy sweat guard.
 But there's one critical piece you're probably overlooking: your saddle.

 Most cyclists make the mistake of using their outdoor saddle indoors, not realizing that stationary riding creates completely different demands on your body.
 That nagging discomfort during long Zwift sessions?
-It's not just fitness - it's your saddle betraying you.
+It's not just fitness—it's your saddle betraying you.

 Why Indoor Riding Wrecks Your Comfort

 Indoors, you lose all these benefits.
 The result?
-Three major issues:
+Three major issues: unrelenting pressure on sensitive areas, heat and sweat buildup without airflow, and no natural vibration relief.

 The Pressure Problem